-Attention Shoppers: Kroger Says It Is Phasing Out Plastic Bags
+Attention, Shoppers: Kroger Says It Is Phasing Out Plastic Bags

 Kroger includes major chains such as Ralphs, Harris Teeter, Food 4 Less, Pick 'n Save and, of course, Kroger.
 As of 2017, the company says it owns more than 2,700 supermarkets in 35 states and Washington, D.C.

-That phase-out will start with the Seattle-based supermarket chain QFC, which would transition away from plastic by 2019.
+That phase-out will start with the Seattle-based supermarket chain QFC, which should transition away from plastic by 2019.

 "We listen very closely to our customers and our communities, and we agree with their growing concerns," Mike Donnelly, Kroger's executive vice president and COO, said in a statement.
 "That's why, starting today at QFC, we will begin the transition to more sustainable options."

-The company is encouraging people to switch to reuseable options such as these bags:
+The company is encouraging people to switch to reusable options such as these bags:

 Single-use plastic bags create a huge amount of waste.
 According to the Environmental Protection Agency, more than 380 billion plastic bags are used in the U.S. every year.
 That plastic can end up in waterways, harming marine life.